 - List of specifications for items such as mattress and pillow size, dining table size, printer model, cosmetics and make-up, my own measurements, etc. so I won’t buy the wrong thing

-- Gift lists – gifts people have mentioned, and gifts I would like to receive
+- Gift lists – list of gifts people have mentioned, and gifts I would like to receive

 - List of people I send New Year wishes to